mueller-lab/TwinNet/README.md

 # Twin Network
+Uncovering developmental time and tempo using deep learning

 This repository provides implementation materials for our manuscript "Uncovering developmental time and tempo using deep learning".

 ## Content